puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `profile_base`

 Required.
 The full path to the profiles directory where the `dmgr_profile` can  be found.
 The IBM default is `/opt/IBM/WebSphere/AppServer/profiles`.

 ##### `user`

 Optional.
 The user to run the `wsadmin` command as.
-Defaults to "root"
+Defaults to 'root'.

 ##### `dmgr_host`

 The DMGR host to add this cluster member to.

 This is required if you're exporting the cluster member for a DMGR to collect.
 Otherwise, it's optional.

 ##### `wsadmin_user`